 Keeping a budget is a great way to align your spending decisions with your values.
-Every month, you’re reminded of what you’re working towards, and the weight every spending decision has on reaching your goals.
 This is a great way to distinguish needs from wants, and to minimize mindless spending.

 - discuss with your partner the values you both want reflected in your budget